+Soil microorganisms can cause immobilization of P by assimilation into organic cell constituents.
 Soil microorganisms immobilize solution P and some P in plant residues as microbial P which later produce labile and stable organic P. The extent of P immobilization is affected by the C:P ratio of the organic materials being decomposed and the amount of available P in solution.
+If insufficient P is available in the substrate for assimilation of the substrate C, inorganic P from the soil solution will be used and net immobilization occurs.
 Immobilization of P in soil by microorganisms may contribute to P deficiency of crop plants.
 P in soil may also be taken up by mycorrhizas and transferred to plants causing P to be immobilized in plants.
+This is why mycorrhizas are important in the biological transformation of P.